neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/README.md

 ### Which previously learned concepts will be utilized in this session?

-- JS basics
+- JS Basics
-- Math knowledge from everyone's time as a student in school
+- math knowledge from everyone's time as a student in school

 ---